What Does a Surveyor Do?

 Learn About the Salary, Required Skills, & More

-A surveyor determines legal property boundaries.
-He or she provides data, and compiles legal documents called surveys, for building, mapmaking, and real estate projects.
-A homeowner may hire a surveyor when there is a need to ascertain property lines for a construction project.
-Government agencies also use surveying services when they are building roads.
+Surveyors determine legal property boundaries.
+They provide data and compile legal documents called surveys for building, mapmaking, and real estate projects.
+A homeowner might hire a surveyor when there's a need to ascertain property lines.
+Government agencies also use surveying services when they're building roadways and other infrastructures.